mikechow1/mikechow-blog/_posts/blog/2016-08-03-CheckforPalindromes.md

 ### Steps

-* Take case the capitalization issue by using the toLowerCase() method.
+* Take care the capitalization issue by using the toLowerCase() method.
 * Use the replace() method to remove space and punctuation.
 * Use the split() method to chop a string object into sub strings.
 * Reverse() method to reverse the sub string array.